mmahmed15/OpenFOAM_UMD/README.md

 ```

 4. Setting the environment
-add the following line to the end of the your ~/.bashrc file
+add the following line to the end of the the ~/.bashrc file
 ```
 source ~/OpenFOAM_UMD/OpenFOAM-dev/etc/bashrc
 ```